 AFTERNOON: It was the railroads that turned Colorado from a wilderness into a state in 1876, and the Colorado Railroad Museum has a fascinating collection of locomotives, rail cars, cabooses and railroad paraphernalia.
 Young and old love the intricate and huge model railroads that feature an HO scale model inside with a city, mountains and a complete circus, or stroll around the gigantic outdoor G-scale railroad that navigates through a landscape of real miniature trees.

 It’s only 15 minutes from here back to the Stock Show.
 Or if you’re feeling a little dry after looking at the Western rocky buttes that surround the town, Golden brews more beer than any other city on the planet.
-Unfortunately, Coors Brewery, the largest single site brewery in the world, is still closed with COVID restrictions, but Golden has eight craft breweries that are open, all with outdoor beer gardens.
+Unfortunately, Coors Brewery, the largest single site brewery in the world, is still closed with COVID restrictions, but Golden has nine craft breweries that are open, all with outdoor beer gardens.
 Sit by a fire pit at the Golden City Brewery or Mountain Toad, or enjoy the mountain views from New Terrain, Cannonball Creek and Over Yonder.

 As the sun sets behind Lookout Mountain, casting amber light on the high buttes of North and South Table Mountains, you’ll have enjoyed a true Western experience in the town “where the West lives.”